 Everything you need to know about Sprints in project management

-Let’s start with the basics.
+Let’s start with the basics before discussing the role of sprints in project management.
 Scrum is an agile framework designed to help the teamwork together.
 It fosters team self-organizations, encourages teams to learn from experience, and reflect on what works and what doesn’t to continuously improve their process.

 While Scrum is mostly used by software development teams, its principles can be applied to all kinds of teamwork.
 That’s why Scrum is so popular today.
 As a useful project management framework, Scrum describes a system of roles, events, artifacts, and rules that work together to help teams organize and manage their work.
 A critical part of Scrum are Sprints.
-Read on to find out everything you need to know about sprints.
+Read on to find out everything you need to know about sprints in project management.

 The role of the Sprints in project management